crinklywrappr/repoman/README.md

 After writing it, I realized it's small enough (< 150 loc) to be an excellent project for playing around with lumo, babashka, graal native image, etc.

 This has already been accomplished with graal native image.
-However, the image size is huge.
-I believe this is due to limitations with clj-http-lite.

 ## License